I am proud of my record and reputation as a councillor, campaigner and vocal representative for my community.

 Good transport links are important for everyone and maintaining and improving them has been a big part of my work.
 As a councillor, I listen my residents who tell me that transport and highways are a cause of real concern for them, in particular making sure we have decent, affordable and sustainable public transport.

 In one win for my community, I made sure that development money set aside for bus services, which had been sitting doing nothing, was spent on a much-needed local bus service.
 I have also ensured that roads are resurfaced in my division.
+I am an active member of the Lancaster & District Bus Users Group and have ensured multiple improvements such as raised kerbs and improved timetables.

 Child Poverty and Hunger